rasyidcode/AndroidHiveTutorial/SimpleAudioPlayer/README.md

 Article for this app : [here](https://www.androidhive.info/2012/03/android-building-audio-player-tutorial/)

-<p>I remake the application on that tutorial but using kotling language.</p>
+<p>I remake the application on that tutorial but using kotlin language.</p>

 ### Screenshot